7 tips to spend a (very hot) summer weekend in Madrid

 Ideally, I would have done a food tour and an architecture tour if I had the time to do both.
 So I chose to take a food tour with Devour Madrid because it would be perfect for a first introduction to the city.

 This tour took us around Barrio de las Letras, the literary quarter I want to explore when I return to Madrid, and introduced us to many of the locals’ favorite eating and drinking spots.

 In our case, we picked museums but feel free to choose the highlights according to your preference.

-We had one full day and two half-days to travel in Madrid and we had to be very strict with our planning, considering the hot weather and our need to probably rest between sightseeing (that’s when the central hotel location came in handy).
+We had one full day and two half-days to travel in Madrid.
+We had to be very strict with our planning, considering the hot weather and our need to probably rest between sightseeing (that’s when the central hotel location came in handy).

 On a next visit, I definitely want to spend more time with Guernica (at Reina Sofía) and the Bosch paintings (at Prado).